The Role of Technology in Chronic Care Management

 • Supports in a clinical assessment

-• Prevent humane error
+• Prevent human error.

-• Helps in creating a more effective care plan for the patients
+• Helps in creating a more effective care plan for the patients.

 #2.
 Healthcare IoT: